Malleshaiah-Lab/scGRID/README.md

 ### Input

-- A list of CSSGRN folder paths, each corresponding to a random subset used for k-fold cross-validation
+- A list of CTSGRN folder paths, each corresponding to a random subset used for k-fold cross-validation
 - A list of node feature folder paths, containing the following node features:
   1. average gene expression
   2. fold change